frabjous/jhap-templates/documentation/typesetting_guide.md

 If `Alt` is pressed and held while selecting a region of text with the mouse, the selection will take the form of a rectangle, rather than wrapping to the start or end of each line selected.

 This could be used, for example, to remove a column from a table as formatted above without disturbing the other columns.

+It is probably best to toggle line wrapping (`Alt-w`) off when doing this, or the rectangle may not look like a rectangle.

 ## Multiple cursors